aidantomcy/PyAutoRestart/README.md

-# PyMon
+# pymon

 PyMon is a CLI tool that helps develop Python applications by re-running the application whenever file changes are detected in the directory.
-It is written in the Rust programming language and will be installable on Windows and Linux when production ready.
+It is written in the Rust programming language and will be installable on Windows, macOS and Linux when production ready.

 ## Installation

-Build the code with Cargo, optimized for production:
+Download the wheel file for your operating system from the [releases page](https://github.com/aidantomcy/pymon/releases)
+Open your terminal to the folder where you've downloaded the wheel file, and then run:
 ```
-cargo build --release
+pip install pymon-*.whl
 ```

-This will create a binary named `pymon` in the target/release directory.
-Add this binary to a location on your system which is on your PATH environment variable.

 ## Usage